jmathai/jmathai.github.com/_posts/2012-08-01-fundraising.md

 2012 came to an end and I was faced with a decision and an unfulfilled promise I made to Rachel.
 I experienced something at that time which would be a recurring theme over the next 3 years; Rachel's unflinching support.

 In February of 2012 we were invited to interview for the IO Ventures accelerator.
-Over 700 companies apply and they pick a few dozen to interview.
+Over 650 companies apply and they pick a few dozen to interview.
 I was optimistic about our chances but in March we got the email that we didn't make it in.

+> Unfortunately I have to inform you that your company wasn't chosen to participate in the spring i/o startup program.
+You were one of over 650+ companies to apply and made it to the last round in our process.

-The thing about start-ups is you only dwell on failure long enough to learn something and then you move on.
+The thing about start-ups is you can only dwell on failure long enough to learn something and then you move on.
 There's always too much to do in too little time.
 We continued looking at funding opportunities which led us to the Knight News Challenge.

 I was introduced to someone at the Knight Foundation by the person we pitched to at Kapoor Ventures.
 I was too naive at the time to know better than to ask an investor who didn't invest for an introduction to someone else.
 Nonetheless we wound up not receiving any funding from the Knight Foundation.
 As with previous dissapointments we didn't let this stop us.